 The Australian Capital Territory legalized altruistic surrogacy in 2004, while Victoria passed the Assisted Reproductive Treatment Act in 2008.

-In 2009, Western Australia passed a law that permitted altruistic surrogacy for opposite-sex couples but made it a criminal offense for a single parent and gay couples.
+In 2009, Western Australia passed a law that permitted altruistic surrogacy for opposite-sex couples but made it a criminal offence for a single parent and gay couples.

 In Queensland, altruistic surrogacy was made legal in 2010, while Tasmania and New South Wales did the same in 2013.